jylisadoney/is-204/3-activity.md

 Imagine you are doing research on voter turnout.

 1. Select one source from each of the three sections below
-2. Read and/or skim each source
+2. Read or skim each source
 3. Fill-out the <a href="https://uidaho.co1.qualtrics.com/jfe/form/SV_56y0OyCBP0uvrWR" target="_blank">POLS 235 Activity 3 online worksheet</a> to complete the activity

 <h3>Section 1</h3>